 - Actively work to remove inappropriate and inaccurate data.
 It’s not entirely true that once something is on the Internet, it can never be removed.
 You can easily remove any inappropriate comments from your own sites, and you can cancel or delete your account on most social media sites.
 Some industry sites will remove comments at your request.

 For other sites, experts, such as ReputationDefender, have proprietary techniques to correct or completely remove offensive content.
 In addition, every business has the obligation to defend their reputation, as well as intellectual property, through legal action.

 - Communicate often about your values and quality initiatives.
 Don’t be afraid to blow your own horn about all the things you are doing to make your customers’ experience a better one, and how important that image is to you.
 If possible, extend your message to what you are doing to improve the environment, social issues, or other higher purpose.

 Customers these days assign a higher reputation by default to companies that highlight their higher purpose, such as Zappos and Patagonia, who have benefited greatly from their support of social and environmental charities.

-In summary, it’s important to remember that online reviews can make or break your business today, so you can’t afford to be too busy to monitor and manage this activity.
+In summary, it’s important to remember that online reviews can make or break your business today, so you can’t afford to be too busy with entity management and corporate governance to monitor and manage this activity.
 Don’t count on the government, or Internet providers, to protect your online reputation—that is your responsibility.
 In the end, giving Google something positive to remember is always easier than asking it to forget.